intel/kubernetes-power-manager/README.md

 apiVersion: intel.com/v1alpha1
 kind: PowerWorkload
 metadata:
-    name: powerworkload-sp
+    name: shared-workload
 spec:
     sharedPool: true
     powerNodeSelector:
       "feature.node.kubernetes.io/cpu-sst_bf.enabled": "true"
       "feature.node.kubernetes.io/cpu-sst_cp.enabled": "true"
     reservedCPUs: [0, 1, 20, 21]
-    powerProfile: "standard-performance"
+    powerProfile: "shared"
 ````
-This workload assigns the `standard-performance` power profile to all CPUs in the CPU Manager's shared pool (minus those specified in the `reservedCPUs` field) on nodes that match all the `powerNodeSelector` labels.
+This workload assigns the `shared` power profile to all CPUs in the CPU Manager's shared pool (minus those specified in the `reservedCPUs` field) on nodes that match all the `powerNodeSelector` labels.

 The `reservedCPUs` option is used to represent the list of CPUs which have been [reserved by the Kubelet](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#explicitly-reserved-cpu-list).
 This option enables the user to only configure CPUs that are exclusively allocatable (i.e. shared pool - reserved CPUs) to containers with a given profile.
 This allows the reserved CPUs to continue with default settings, exempt from any power profile.